Felice Bonetto: Debut and early career

-Felice Bonetto was born in Manerbio, which in the province of Brescia, the home of the Mille Miglia.
+Bonetto was born in Manerbio, which in the province of Brescia, the home of the Mille Miglia.
 Despite that, he began to race, very young, on motor bikes.
 The switch to four wheels came very late to modern standards; he, in fact, already 28 when he participated in the Bobbio-Penice, with a Bugatti.
 Despite having to make do with cars that not always competitive, but the results were not lacking.
 In 1933, Bonetto was third in the infamous Gran Premio di Monza with an Alfa Romeo 8C 2600.
 The race will always be remembered as the Black Day of Monza, when three of Europe's greatest racing drivers crashed fatally within a few hours of each other: Giuseppe Campari, Mario-Umberto Borzacchini and Count Stanisław Czaykowski.
 He also finished second in the Coppa Principessa di Piemonte.
 A year later he came twelfth in the Mille Miglia, but he obtained his greatest success after World War II.
 After the World War II abruptly ended his career, as well as that of his colleagues of the time.
 Bonetto resumed his racing in 1946 with the small Cisitalia, before moving into Formula One.